Recovering alcoholics in relationships

 My present sponsor once told me.
 The relationship between sponsor and sponsee is likely to be an alcoholic’s first honest relationship.
 Going through the steps with him, taught me what honesty even was.
 With my history, I wouldn’t have known what honesty was if I fell over it!
 Initially, honesty didn’t come easily.
 Like a new language, I had to learn it.
 My sponsor and the twelve steps led me towards truth.
 This truth has set me free!

 The honesty I learned from my sponsor and the program was the best investment I ever made.
 It set the foundation for the eventual progress I made in all my future relationships; both romantic and platonic.

 The greatest gift of all

 After so many years of relapse in AA, I am grateful that I was finally given the Gift Of Desperation (Acronym for GOD).
 For the first time in my life, through the unconditional surrender of step one, I began to follow Good Orderly Direction (another acronym for GOD).
-I began to face the defects of character that had always made my life so unmanageable.
+I began to face the defects of character that had always made life so unmanageable.

 Carl Jung, one of the world’s greatest psychiatrists and therapists made a very powerful discovery.
 It was very relevant to my own journey.
 He said that a person can never really become a whole person until they have faced what he called their “shadow self.”
 These were my ego-driven shortcomings.
-My most glaring defect was my failure, to be honest.
+My most glaring defect was a failure, to be honest.